 Neutrogena Ultra Sheer Dry-Touch Sunscreen Review

-Summertime is in full swing, and for many women the search is on for a great sunscreen that can be applied under make-up.
-Whether you like applying sunscreen or not, it is critical for your health, and doing so will protect your body’s largest organ, your skin.
-There are also benefits of using sunscreen throughout the year because the sun, while not as harsh and noticeable in the winter, still produces harmful UV rays, so feel free to use the information here year round!
+Summertime is in full swing.
+And for many women, the search is on for a great sunscreen that they can apply under makeup.
+Whether you like applying sunscreen or not, it is critical for your health.
+Doing so will protect your body’s largest organ, your skin.
+There are also benefits of using sunscreen throughout the year.
+Because the sun, while not as harsh and noticeable in the winter, still produces harmful UV rays.
+So feel free to use the information here year round!

-There truly is a dizzying array of sunscreens and sun blockers out there.
+There truly is a dizzying array of sunscreens and sun blockers out there, including the popular line of Neutrogena sunscreen.
 There are even cosmetics that have sunscreen in them.
 How is one meant to choose?

 Neutrogena Ultra Sheer Dry-Touch Sunscreen

 First figure out which brands work best for your type of skin.
-If you’re trying a new sunscreen and have sensitive skin, do a little test on your inner arm and leave it on for 24 hours to see if there’s any reaction.
-Second, not all sunscreens will be suitable for use with make-up, so you might need a little trial-and-error here as well.
+If you’re trying a new sunscreen and have sensitive skin, do a little test on your inner arm.
+Leave it on for 24 hours to see if there’s any reaction.
+Second, not all sunscreens will be suitable for use with makeup.
+So you might need a little trial-and-error here as well.

 You can buy this Ultra Sheer Dry-touch product from SPF 30 all the way to SPF 100.
-The Sun Protection Factor or SPF is utilized to measure a sunscreen products protection from UVB (Ultra Violet B) rays, the type that cause sunburn and contribute to skin cancer.
-SPF however does not measure how well a sunscreen will protect from UVA (Ultra Violet A) rays, which are also damaging and harmful.
+The Sun Protection Factor, or SPF, is the measurement of a sunscreen product’s protection from UVB (Ultra Violet B) rays.
+These are the type of rays that cause sunburn and may lead to skin cancer.
+Yet the SPF doesn’t measure how effectively a sunscreen protects you from UVA (Ultra Violet A) rays, which are also harmful.